 How the Pease Limitation Worked

 The Pease limitation didn’t apply to all itemized deductions.
-Those for medical expenses, investment expenses, and some theft and casualty losses were spared—maybe because many of these deductions had their own separate built-in limitations.
-But the deductions for home mortgage interest, state and local taxes, charitable contributions, and certain miscellaneous deductions were limited for wealthier taxpayers.
+Those for medical expenses, investment expenses, and some theft and casualty losses were spared—maybe because many of these deductions had their own separate built-in limitations anyway.
+But the deductions for home mortgage interest, state and local taxes, charitable contributions, and certain miscellaneous deductions became limited for wealthier taxpayers.

 A few hundred dollars doesn’t sound like a big deal when you're earning upward of $280,000 a year, but it still represents some lost tax savings.
 And Congress was kind in one respect.
 It capped the reduction at 80% overall, but this rule helped only the wealthiest taxpayers.

 Adjusted Gross Income Thresholds

 The Pease limitation AGI thresholds increased somewhat in 2017 from what they were in 2016 because they were indexed for inflation.
-Even so, they achieve what Congressman Pease intended: Higher-income individuals were affected.
+Even so, they achieved what Congressman Pease intended: Higher-income individuals were affected.
 The limitations were based on filing status.